 #032 Hell or High Wages

-It’s Time To Legislate For A £12.50 Per Hour, U.K. Wide, Minimum Wage Floor, For All Adult Workers, Straight After The Next Election
+It’s Time To Legislate For A £15 Per Hour, U.K. Wide, Minimum Wage Floor, For All Adult Workers, At The Next Election

-Right now, following over 12 years of conservative government in Britain, inflation is over 10% and rising, energy costs are increasing so much the government have had to step in to hold down prices, food prices and surging and rents are rising at record rates.
+Right now, in Britain, following many years of conservative government, inflation is high, energy costs are increasing so much the government had to step in to temporarily hold down prices, food prices are surging and rents are rising at record rates.

-At the same time, in England, workers are suffering a record real terms pay fall of 4.1%, in the three months to June 2022, the highest fall on record when inflation is taken into account, and the ninth consecutive month-on-month drop in real terms pay.
-Only the trade union movement and the Green Party are truly championing the idea that workers in Britain need significant pay rises to ensure they are not made poorer in real terms, through this cost of living nightmare, and to ensure people have some hope of paying their bills and we can revive our flat lining economy.
+Whilst at the same time, in England, workers suffered a record real terms pay fall of 4.1%, in the three months to June 2022, the highest fall on record when inflation is taken into account, and the ninth consecutive month-on-month drop in real terms pay.
+Only the trade union movement and the Green Party are truly championing the idea that workers in Britain need significant pay rises to ensure they are not made poorer in real terms, through this cost of living nightmare.
+We must ensure people have some hope of paying their bills, this is the only way to revive out flat lining economy.

-In response I propose the state legislates for a £12.50 per hour U.K. wide legally enforced minimum wage floor, for all adult workers, 18 and above, straight after the next election.
-This higher minimum wage would equate to £26k a year salary, based on a 40 hour week job, and would also mean all jobs that currently command a higher salary than the legal minimum, move to higher remuneration levels accordingly, to maintain the skill & experience level wage hierarchy we currently see across all industries in the U.K. This means the average wage in the U.K., currently £13.57 per hour, would increase significantly.
+In response I propose the state legislates for a £15 per hour U.K. wide legally enforced minimum wage floor, for all adult workers, 18 and above, straight after the next election.
+This higher minimum wage would mean all jobs that currently command a higher salary than the legal minimum, move to higher remuneration levels accordingly, to maintain the skill & experience level wage hierarchy we currently see across all industries in the U.K. This means the average wage in the U.K. would increase significantly.

 “A single person needs to earn £25,500 a year to reach a minimum acceptable standard of living in 2022.”
 (The Joseph Rowntree Foundation Report)

-The higher minimum wage would have several advantages beyond the obvious advantage that it would effectively reduce and combat a large portion of in work poverty in this country.
-It would also increase the tax and national insurance take, it would decrease subsidies for low wages the tax payer currently pays via in work benefit payments, as people who work would be less likely to need their wages topped up, and it would be affordable for most U.K. wide businesses, some of whom may struggle with the larger increase a £15 or even £16 minimum wage by 2025, which some are currently calling for.
+A higher minimum wage would have several advantages beyond the obvious advantage that it would effectively reduce and combat a large portion of in work poverty in this country.
+It would also increase the tax and national insurance take and it would decrease subsidies for low wages the tax payer currently pays via in work benefit payments, as people who work would be less likely to need their wages topped up.

 At the 2019 election, the Green Party proposed a £12 per hour minimum wage https://www.greenparty.org.uk/news/2019/11/17/green-party-to-increase-living-wage-to-%C2%A312-for-all-workers-over-the-age-of-16/, to be phased in over two years.
 In 2022, the Green Party went further and voted for a £15 minimum wage for all workers, at their Autumn conference, as inflation, energy and housing costs were all significantly higher than in 2019.